 Entertaining should be fun… Make your dinner memorable, it really is “All In The Details” Set the mood with your table… Remember, we experience with our eyes then our taste buds.

 Let your table setting be the introduction to your meal… Think outside of the box… Cutting boards make great serving platters.
-Serve a piece of smoke salmon, a side of cream cheese with a sliced baguette, sprinkle a few capers and lemon slices.
+Serve a piece of smoked salmon, a side of cream cheese with a sliced baguette, sprinkle a few capers and lemon slices.
 You now have an elegant appetizer with hardly any effort.
-Trays are not just for serving, use them to display decoration which makes it easily movable at meal time.
+Trays are not just for serving, use them to display decoration which makes it easily movable at mealtime.
 Arrange candles and flowers on a serving tray, you can use books to create interest and add height where needed.
 Use pedestals or lifts to get some height with your serving dishes, not only does it create interest, it creates space.
-Turn a bowl upside down and place platter on top to get an instant pedestal.
-Fabrics can be used to create interest, use as runner, place mat or puddle fabric under a buffet setting.
+Turn a bowl upside down and place the platter on top to get an instant pedestal.
+Fabrics can be used to create interest, use a runner, place mat, or puddle fabric under a buffet setting.

 Buffet Tables are another place to showcase your creativity.
 Start by creating space for food platters, place them at different heights.
 Next fill in with your decoration, this can be jars, vases, candles even art on an easel can work in a buffet setting.
 Remember to leave room for plates, utensils and napkins.Find your décor inspiration in your meal plan.
 An Italian Dinner or Wine night use those empty wine bottles, fill them with twinkle lights, use them as a candle stick or find a bottle topper tray at “Details” to serve that fancy cheese.
 Having a BBQ just because its casual doesn’t mean you have to forgo style, use baskets and casual fabric to showcase your grilling skills.
 Taco night grab that blanket you brought home from Mexico on your last vacation and use as a table cloth, and fill cylinders with limes.
 Do you see where I’m going with this, there are no rules and a little thought goes a long way when entertaining.
 Let me finish exactly where I started…